 The Nembrotha milleri is found across the Indo Pacific area .
 They are found on rocky and coral reefs to a depth of 30 meters.

 Nembrotha milleri feed on colonial sea squirts, also known as ascidians.
 In the images above and below a specimen can be seen feasting on an ascidian.
+The ascidian may be Sigillina signifera.
 These images were taken around 15h00 , the following morning I went back to the same spot at 09h30 and the entire ascidian had been eaten.
+Nudibranchs have their teeth on their radula which is similar but not quite the same as a tongue.
+Food is grasped and processed by the radula and passed through the esophagus into the stomach.
+After digestion waste products pass through the intestine out the anus, which in dorid nudibranchs is in the middle of the gills.

 They are simultaneous hermaphrodites and mating takes place by connecting the sexual organs which are on the right hand side of the body.
-Once the two organs hook up sperm is transfered across to each specimen.
-Eggs are laid on a solid substrate and when they hatch the larvae become planktonic before growing into adults. in the image below two Nembrotha milleri can be seen mating.
+Once the two organs hook up sperm is transferred across to each specimen.
+Eggs are laid on a solid substrate in the form of a ribbon and when they hatch the larvae become planktonic before growing into adults.
+In the image below two Nembrotha milleri can be seen mating.
 These were small specimens and it was not possible to get closer.
 This pair were spotted at about 28 meters which is the deepest we have seen this species.

 NEMBROTHA MILLERI CLASSIFICATION